Entertainment Post

 LeBron James, a leader both on and off the court, has continued to make an incredible impact through his LeBron James Family Foundation.
 The foundation has been dedicated to improving education for at-risk youth in his hometown of Akron, Ohio.
 In April, the foundation celebrated the graduation of 80 students from its I PROMISE School, a public school he helped establish for children in need.

-James also continues to provide scholarships through his I PROMISE Program, which guarantees a scholarship to every student who graduates from the I PROMISE School and meets other academic criteria.
+James also continues to provide scholarships through his I PROMISE Program, which provides a scholarship to every student who graduates from the I PROMISE School and meets other academic criteria.
 His commitment to education and providing opportunities for young people to succeed has changed the lives of hundreds of children.

 2. Mindy Kaling’s Education Support for Underserved Communities